akond/sh-git/README.md

 * `git-pr` - Pull --rebase

-* `git-return` - Set files to their previous contents.
+* `git-return` - Reset files back to their previous contents.

 * `git-sa` - Status of all files